Log Off. Shut Down. Go Outside.

 Patten ATV Club is an all-volunteer non-profit organization located in Patten, Maine.
 The Club's mission is to maintain trails in the Greater Patten Area.

 We strive to be a family oriented club.
-Since our inception in 2010, over 250 members have joined us.
-Close to 100 landowners have granted us permission to utilize their land for our trail systems.
+Since our inception in 2010, 300 members have joined us.
+About 100 landowners have granted us permission to utilize their land for our trail systems.

 We have 100+ miles of readily accessible side-by-side trails, with plans to build yet another new trail in the near future.
 Currently, our Maine ATV trails are in Patten, Mount Chase, Moro, Hersey, Crystal and Stacyville.